AetherModel/Aether/doc/student.md

 Once you have done that, you can start editing files.
 The goal of this part is to get you familiar with editing files and finding things in the code.
+Remember that you will need to rebuild the code after altering the files, and update the executable in your `run.test` directory.

-Find all of the messages and add some sort of response to all five places in the code where these messages occur.
+Once you find all of the messages in the source code, alter the code to add some sort of response in all the places in the code where these messages occur.
 For example:

 ```bash
 run.test% ./aether